Approval has been given for a new helipad to be built at the rear of Hull Royal Infirmary.

 Hull Royal Infirmary serves the region as a Major Trauma Centre, regularly receiving emergency patients via helicopter and organising patient transfers via air ambulance.
 A number of providers currently fly in to Hull Royal Infirmary, including Yorkshire Air Ambulance and Embrace, the children’s air ambulance based in Barnsley, South Yorkshire.

-Duncan Taylor, Director of Estates, Facilities and Development for Hull and East Yorkshire Hospitals NHS Trust, says:
+Duncan Taylor, Director of Estates, Facilities and Development for Hull University Teaching Hospitals NHS Trust, says:

 “We’re pleased that our planning application has been approved, as this represents the next step in improving our emergency and major trauma care facilities.